teaching-innovation/iZone-Python3-Hassbian/README.md

 - pass the values into a single function to tidy up the code.
 - Update HomeAssistant values based on information from the controller each time data is sent so if you mannually update the temp on the controller HA also gets that same value.
 - Update HomeAssistant values each time the iZones broadcasts the current values.
+- Get Google Home to see the current value and be able to control the AC via HA.

 How to use: